RedEpicness/SmeltableGunpowder/README.md

 # SmeltableGunpowder

 Does exactly what you think.
+Scales with number of gunpowder in furnace.
+(1 gunpowder = 1 explosion power)

 ### Credit